-Name:
+Name: l2gre_dev

 Description:

-Gateway IP Mode: ● IPv4 ○ IPv6
+Gateway IP Mode:

-Primary Gateway Address:
+Primary Gateway Address: 172.19.19.10

-Secondary Gateway Address:
+Secondary Gateway Address: 172.19.18.245

-Gateway Path MTU: Auto Manual 850 bytes (IPv4:850-1500,IPv6:1384-1500)
+Gateway Path MTU: Auto Manual 1500 bytes (IPv4:850-1500, IPv6:1384-1500)

 ICMP Keep Alive Period (secs): 10 (1-180)

 ICMP Keep Alive Retry: 5 (2-20)

-- 4. Configure the following: - 1.
-Name: Type a name for the profile. - 2.
-Description: Type a description for the profile. - 3.
-Gateway IP Mode: Select IPv4 or IPv6 addressing. - 4.
-Primary Gateway Address: Type the IP address or fully-qualified domain name (FQDN) of the primary gateway server. - 5.
-Secondary Gateway Address: If you have a secondary gateway server on the network, type its IP address or FQDN in the box provided.
-If the controller is unable to reach the primary gateway server, it will automatically attempt to reach the secondary gateway address that you specify here. - 6.
-Gateway Path MTU: Set the maximum transmission unit (MTU) for the gateway path.
-Options include Auto (default) and Manual (range is 850 to 1500 bytes). - 7.
-ICMP Keep Alive Period: Type the time interval (in seconds) at which APs send a keepalive message to the active third party WLAN gateway.
-The range is 1 to 180 seconds and the default value is 10 seconds. - 8.
-ICMP Keep Alive Retry: Type the number of keepalive attempts that APs wait for a response from the active third party WLAN gateway before failing over to the standby WLAN gateway.
-The range is 2 to 10 retries and the default value is 5 retries. - 9.
-Force Disassociate Client: Enable this option by selecting the check-box if you want to disassociate the client when AP fails over to another tunnel. - 10.
-Click OK.
+Force Disassociate Client: Disassociate client when AP fails over to another tunnel.

+OK Cancel

+- 3. Enter profile name and description. - 4.
+Under Gateway IP Mode, select IPv4 or IPv4 addressing. - 5.
+In the Primary Gateway Address field, enter the IP address or fully-qualified domain name (FQDN) of the primary gateway server. - 6.
+In the Secondary Gateway Address field, enter the IP address or fully-qualified domain name (FQDN) of the secondary gateway server.

+If the controller is unable to reach the primary gateway server, the controller automatically attempts to reach the secondary gateway address at the IP address specified by you.

+7. For Gateway Path MTU, set the maximum transmission unit (MTU) for the gateway path.

+Select one of the following options:

+- Auto: This is the default option. - Manual: The transmission range is from 850 through 1500 bytes.

+8. In the ICMP Keep Alive Period field, enter the time interval in seconds.

+Time interval is the time taken by the APs to send a keepalive message to an active third party WLAN gateway.
+The range is from 1 through 180 seconds.
+The default value is 10 seconds.

+9. In the ICMP Keep Alive Retry field, enter the number of keepalive attempts.

+Keepalive attempts are the number of attempts that the APs wait for a response from the active third party WLAN gateway before failing over to the standby WLAN gateway.
+The range is from 2 through 10 attempts.
+The default value is 5 attempts.

+10. Under Force Disassociate Client, enable Disassociate client when AP fails over to another tunnel if you want to disassociate the client when AP fails over to another tunnel.

+You must select this option if you have enabled AAA Affinity while configuring the zone.